PsiPhiTheta/LSTM-Attention/README.md

 # MLTermProject
-## A comparison of attention mechanisms and RNNs to forecast financil time series
+## A comparison of attention mechanisms and RNNs to forecast financial time series